 If you find the aggressive ABL too distracting to use on the desktop, it's better to disable the local dimming as there isn't any variation in brightness and it's still bright enough to fight glare:

-The Samsung Odyssey Neo G8 has decent HDR peak brightness, and it's very similar to the Samsung Odyssey Neo G7 S32BG75.
+The Samsung Odyssey Neo G8 has decent HDR peak brightness.
+It's very similar to the Samsung Odyssey Neo G7 S32BG75, and with most real content, it's not as bright in HDR as the Sony INZONE M9.
 It's brightest with small highlights as they pop against a dark background, but it gets dimmer with larger areas due to its ABL.
 Samsung advertises Quantum HDR 2000, but this isn't a real VESA certification, and it doesn't hit 2000 nits.
 Unfortunately, the EOTF doesn't follow the target PQ curve well as it crushes blacks and over-brightens brighter details.
 There's also a sharp cut-off at the peak brightness, causing a loss of fine details in bright scenes.

 The real scene brightness is low considering it gets bright with small highlights, so that means content with bright objects all over the screen doesn't get the brightest.
 Setting Local Dimming to 'Low' actually makes real scenes brighter because it raises the overall black level, but small highlights don't pop as much.